Ashford (NYSEAMERICAN:AINC) Coverage Initiated at StockNews.com

-Equities research analysts at StockNews.com initiated coverage on shares of Ashford (NYSEAMERICAN:AINC – Get Rating) in a note issued to investors on Tuesday.
-The firm set a “buy” rating on the financial services provider’s stock.
+StockNews.com started coverage on shares of Ashford (NYSEAMERICAN:AINC – Get Rating) in a research report released on Monday morning.
+The brokerage issued a buy rating on the financial services provider’s stock.

-Separately, B. Riley lowered their price target on shares of Ashford from $18.00 to $14.00 and set a “neutral” rating on the stock in a report on Tuesday, March 21st.
+Separately, B. Riley reduced their price objective on shares of Ashford from $18.00 to $14.00 and set a neutral rating on the stock in a research report on Tuesday, March 21st.

 Ashford, Inc engages in the provision of asset management, advisory services and other products and services primarily to clients in the hospitality industry.
 The firm operates through following business segments: REIT Advisory, Remington, Premier, JSAV, OpenKey, and Corporate & Other.
 The REIT Advisory segment provides asset management and advisory services to other entities.